Operation All Clear

-Operation All Clear was a military operation conducted by Royal Bhutan Army against Assam-based separatist insurgent groups in the southern regions of Bhutan between 15 December 2003 and 3 January 2004.
+Operation All Clear was a military operation conducted by the Royal Bhutan Army against Assam-based separatist insurgent groups in the southern regions of Bhutan between 15 December 2003 and 3 January 2004.
 It was the first ever operation conducted by the Royal Bhutan Army.

 Background

-In 1990 India launched Operations Rhino and Bajrang against Assam separatist groups.
+In 1990, India launched Operations Rhino and Bajrang against Assam separatist groups.
 Facing continuous pressure, Assamese militants relocated their camps to Bhutan.

-In 1996 the Bhutan government became aware of a large number of camps on its southern border with India.
+In 1996, the Bhutan government became aware of a large number of camps on its southern border with India.
 The camps were set up by four Assamese separatist movements: the ULFA, NDFB, Bodo Liberation Tigers Force (BLTF) and Kamtapur Liberation Organization (KLO).
 The camps also harbored separatists belonging to the National Socialist Council of Nagaland (NSCN) and All Tripura Tiger Force (ATTF).

 The camps had been established with the goal of training cadres and storing equipment, while the thick jungles of the region also enabled the militants to easily launch attacks into Indian territory.

 India then exerted diplomatic pressure on Bhutan, offering support in removing the rebel organisations from its soil.
 The government of Bhutan initially pursued a peaceful solution, opening dialogue with the militant groups on 1998.
 Five rounds of talks were held with ULFA, three rounds with NDFB, with KLO ignoring all invitations sent by the government.
 In June 2001 ULFA agreed to close down four of its camps; however, the Bhutanese government soon realized that the camps had simply been relocated.

 KLO had also been allegedly involved in creating the Bhutan Tiger Force, the military wing of the Communist Party of Bhutan (Marxist–Leninist–Maoist), together with Nepalese Maoists.
 Additionally, the KLO, along with ULFA and NDFB, were allegedly involved in forming another militant outfit, the Bhutan Gorkha Liberation Front, made up of ethnic Nepalese immigrants and refugees from southern Bhutan.
 This strengthened the Bhutanese government's resolve to launch the operation.